PumaFPV/PMK/README.md

-# PumaKeyBoard
+# PumaMechaniclKeyboard
-PKB - a Full wireless HID ecosystem for split keyboards and other fun devices
+PMK - a Full wireless HID ecosystem for split keyboards and other fun devices

 The goal is to make a suit of wireless devices such as "smart keyboard" (combined mouse and keyboard), LEDs, knobs, display, etc
 The first step is to make a wireless split keyboard, and then we will see later...